MultiverseLearningProducts/swe-learning-plans/src/frameworks/vue.md

 2. Create and use components in Vue.js:

-   - Start by creating a simple Vue component in a Single Component File.
+   - Start by creating a simple Vue component in a Single File Component (SFC).
    - Learn how to define a component template, data, methods, and computed properties.
-   - Practice using components within other components and in the main Vue instance.
+   - Practise using components within other components and in the main Vue instance.
    - Understand the `<style scoped>` tag in a Vue SFC.